NidasioAlberto/ing-sw-2022-sandri-nidasio-pignataro/README.md

  ```

  if the answer is an error you most likely have to follow the environment variable procedure, else you're good to go.

+ ### Windows users (CLI)
+ If you want to use the Command Line Interface, we recommand using an ANSI compatible terminal such as [conEmu](https://conemu.github.io/), but if you want to use the windows plain terminal, you need to run the provided .bat script to enable ANSI codes inside your terminal.

  ### Windows users (Environment variables)
  To modify the environment variables you need to type in your `start` menu `Environment Variables` and click on `Edit the system environment variables` and again `Environment Variables`.